Voices of Impact: Testimonials from Our Partners

 – Mark Schneider, former CEO of Nestlé.

-“…The Access to Nutrition Index already provides an excellent example of how to apply nutrient profiling to processed, packaged foods.”- Shawn Baker, USAID.
+“…The Access to Nutrition initiative already provides an excellent example of how to apply nutrient profiling to processed, packaged foods.”- Shawn Baker, USAID.

-Within FrieslandCampina, the results of the Access to Nutrition Index are a valuable input to our discussions about policies and practices in the area of nutrition and health.” – FrieslandCampina.
+Within FrieslandCampina, the results of the Access to Nutrition initiative are a valuable input to our discussions about policies and practices in the area of nutrition and health.” – FrieslandCampina.

 “In the nutrition space, the @ATNIndex is the gold standard, as the only global organisation offering the right level of granularity, the credentials and the means to support demonstrating the impact of our sector’s commitments, says Renaldi.” – IFBA via Twitter.